Brane

 Mathematically, branes can be represented within categories, and are studied in pure mathematics for insight into homological mirror symmetry and noncommutative geometry.

+The word "brane" originated in 1987 as a contraction of "membrane".

 p-branes

-A point particle can be viewed as a brane of dimension zero, while a string can be viewed as a brane of dimension one.

-In addition to point particles and strings, it is possible to consider higher-dimensional branes.
-A p-dimensional brane is generally called "p-brane".

-The term "p-brane" was coined by M. J. Duff et al. in 1988; "brane" comes from the word "membrane" which refers to a two-dimensional brane.
+A point particle is a 0-brane, of dimension zero; a string, named after vibrating musical strings, is a 1-brane; a membrane, named after vibrating membranes such as drumheads, is a 2-brane.
+The corresponding object of arbitrary dimension p is called a p-brane, a term coined by M. J. Duff et al. in 1988.

 A p-brane sweeps out a (p+1)-dimensional volume in spacetime called its worldvolume.
 Physicists often study fields analogous to the electromagnetic field, which live on the worldvolume of a brane.

 D-branes

 In string theory, a string may be open (forming a segment with two endpoints) or closed (forming a closed loop).
 D-branes are an important class of branes that arise when one considers open strings.
 As an open string propagates through spacetime, its endpoints are required to lie on a D-brane.
 The letter "D" in D-brane refers to the Dirichlet boundary condition, which the D-brane satisfies.